 In the United States, almost 15 million adults suffer from alcoholism (also known as alcohol addiction or alcohol use disorder), according to the National Institute on Alcohol Abuse and Alcoholism.
 Many of these individuals should seek out professional treatment in an alcohol addiction treatment center.
 However, many never do and are unable to conquer their addiction on their own.
 Since alcohol is a legal, socially acceptable substance, some people might not realize they have a problem.

 Alcohol abuse can be dangerous as it can lead to an overdose or alcohol poisoning.
 While media and culture might show drinking as just a way to have fun, alcoholism can have lasting negative consequences.
 According to the CDC, tens of thousands of people die each year from alcohol-related issues, and alcohol abuse costs taxpayers billions of dollars every year.
 Alcoholism can cause strain in family relationships, damage to your relationship with a partner, difficulties at work, and financial stress.
 If you or a loved one needs help for alcohol addiction, reach out to Georgia Addiction Treatment Center.
-Through our alcohol addiction treatment program in GA, we can help you rebuild your life and get on the road to recovery.
+Through our substance abuse treatment program, we can help you rebuild your life and get on the road to recovery.

-Is an Alcohol Addiction Treatment Center Right for Me?
+Is an Alcohol Addiction Treatment Center Right for You?

 According to addiction specialists, moderate drinking is about one drink a day for women and two drinks a day for men.
 However, other than just looking at the numbers, how can you determine whether or not you are struggling with alcohol abuse?
 The American Psychiatric Association has provided some guidelines for assessing whether you are struggling with alcohol dependence.
 Ask yourself the following:

 - Do you crave alcohol when you are not drinking?